 Segmentation can be resource-intensive, requiring time, effort, and technology.
 To manage this, start small and scale your efforts gradually.
 Use automation tools to streamline the process and allocate resources efficiently.

-Consider hiring an agency, like Baesman, do perform a customer profile analysis to get a complete understanding of your customers' behaviors and preferences.
+Consider hiring an agency like Baesman to perform a customer profile analysis and get a complete understanding of your customers' behaviors and preferences.
 Within weeks you can have a clear view of:

 Elevate Your Customer Segmentation Strategy for Precision Targeting